BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 The API performance improved twice.
 I did progress to make API faster.

 I recommend to check out the [dry-rb](http://dry-rb.org) and learn more about good stuff there.
-A while ago I wrote the [article about dry-monads](http://beyondscheme.com/2016/monads-in-recurring-payment-handling) so you may find it intresting too.
+A while ago I wrote the [article about dry-monads](http://beyondscheme.com/2016/monads-in-recurring-payment-handling) so you may find it interesting too.